-The course consists of nine grades within 3 levels, Basic, Intermediate and Advanced.
+The course consists of 6 grades within 3 levels, Basic, Intermediate and Advanced.
 By the end of this course, one should be able to read and understand texts on topics of interest and to communicate in everyday situations.
-This route is designed primarily for individuals and groups who are looking to learn Standard Arabic, either for academic or personal reasons.
+This route is designed primarily for individuals and groups looking to learn Modern Standard Arabic, either for academic, business or personal reasons.

-For the beginner, classes focus on essential vocabulary and basic grammar (in the early stages grammar is taught implicitly, unless otherwise requested).
+For the beginner level, the class focuses on building the essential vocabulary and basic grammar (in the early stages, grammar is taught implicitly, unless otherwise requested).
 The student will also learn to conduct very basic conversations.
-In the later stages, the focus shifts to more in-depth grammar and a more extensive vocabulary is encouraged.
-Although all levels follow a set curriculum, the higher levels offer more opportunity for deviation from the course materials.
-We use additional resources both to help you to overcome linguistic weaknesses as they are identified, and to focus on areas of special interest.
+In the later stages, the focus shifts to more in-depth grammar.
+Usage of a more extensive vocabulary is encouraged.
+Although all levels follow a set curriculum, the higher levels offer more opportunities for deviation from the course materials.
+We use additional resources both to help you to overcome linguistic weaknesses as they are identified and to focus on areas of special interest.

-At all stages you are encouraged to make use of the Academy and its facilities to develop your language skills further.
+At all stages, you are encouraged to make use of the Academy and its tutors to develop your language skills further.
 It is hard to gain a precise understanding of the usage of words without regularly speaking Arabic.
 The answer to the question of how to speak Arabic language fluently lies with constant practice.

-Advanced participants should be able to speak with confidence and clarity in most situations, and be capable of reading and writing on differing subjects with relative ease.
+Advanced participants should be able to speak confidently and clearly in most situations and be capable of reading and writing on different subjects with relative ease.
 The advanced level emphasizes overall reading comprehension, advanced writing skills, translation techniques and continued vocabulary acquisition.
 In addition to texts introduced for class work and home study, course material may also reflect the individual needs and interests of the advanced student.
 Participants who successfully complete this level should possess Arabic skills acceptable for academic or professional use.